Looking for tips on the best things to do in Costa Rica?

 Semana Santa is the week leading up to Easter.
 Being a Catholic country this is also taken very seriously.
 It is considered the highest of the high seasons, so accommodations and food will be the most expensive.

-These things should be booked well in advance as hotels tend to fill up quickly especially on the beach.
+These things should be booked well in advance as hotels in Costa Rica tend to fill up quickly especially on the beach.
 Also of note, many things shut down during this week and on Good Friday you are not even supposed to drive a car, although many do anyway.

 Alcohol is also difficult to purchase on Good Friday and throughout Easter weekend.

-Christmas is also celebrated for the entire month of December.
+Christmas is also celebrated for the entire month of December in Costa Rica.
 Kids are out of school and you can enjoy fireworks on every single evening.
 Again this is the highest season so expect costs to reflect that.

 If it is at all possible to spend New Years eve on a mountain top overlooking the Central Valley, I would do it every time!
 It is the best show I think I have ever seen and was so sad to miss it this year.